220725-JavaFS/TGHFinancialBE/README.md

 to reset the password.
 ```

 Unit testing can be acheived using JUnit and Mockito.
 Prior to running any unit tests, test classes must be created in src/test/java.
-If you are testing classes whichb use dependency injection, you are going to need to use the @Mock and @InjectMocks annotations in order to properly test them.
+If you are testing classes which use dependency injection, you are going to need to use the @Mock and @InjectMocks annotations in order to properly test them.